manuelbonk/dotfiles/README.md

-In this repo you find several of my config files
+In this repo you will find several of my config files